Showing posts with label Seminar Topic. Show all posts

 On 2/28/2015

+An international research team led by a quantum information scientist at the University of York built a prototype quantum radar that has the potential to detect objects that are invisible to conventional systems.
 This new breed of radar is a hybrid system which uses quantum correlation between microwave and optical beams to detect the objects that has low reflectivity such as cancer cells or aircraft.
-The radar operates at lower energies compared to the conventional systems and therefore it has a long-term potential for numerous applications in biomedicine including non-invasive NMR scans.
+The radar operates at lower energies compared to the conventional systems and therefore it has a long-term potential for numerous a

 ► Continue Reading…